meganemichel/nf-tower-docs/content/docs/launch/overview.md

 {{% /warning %}}

 {{% tip %}}
-In the configuration, the full path to the s3 bucket must be specified with single-quotes around strings no quotes around booleans or numbers.
+In the configuration, the full path to a bucket must be specified with single-quotes around strings no quotes around booleans or numbers.
 {{% /tip %}}